 She went upstairs and found her father sleeping on the couch.
 Her first shot hit him in the shoulder.
 He woke, in pain and crying out, telling her to call an ambulance.
 After looking for the phone to call for help, she stated she thought “He didn’t deserve to live,” returning to the living room and shooting again.
 The second shot was at point-blank range to his head, killing him instantly.

-In a pre-trial hearing a defence of mental disease or defect under the self-defence argument of ‘battered spouse syndrome’ was rejected, but evidence of her alleged abuse from her father was allowed to be presented to the jury.
-She told the court she had told people at school of the sexual abuse by her father but no one had taken any action to stop it or protect her.
+In a pre-trial hearing, a defense of mental disease or defect under the self-defense argument of ‘battered spouse syndrome’ was rejected, but evidence of her alleged abuse from her father was allowed to be presented to the jury.
+She told the court she had told people at the school of the sexual abuse by her father but no one had taken any action to stop it or protect her.
 She also testified on the details of the sexual abuse by her father from a young age.
 Experts who assessed Lannert agreed she showed signs of abuse.

-The law generally requires a defendant to be in imminent danger of harm or death at the time of the murder for a self-defence argument.
+The law generally requires a defendant to be in imminent danger of harm or death at the time of the murder for a self-defense argument.
 It was this issue and the fact Lannert shot her father a second time that led to her conviction.
-Jurors in her trial did seem to believe her claims of past sexual abuse, but still returned a guilty verdict.
-There was a time-gap in between Lannert firing the first shot and her firing the second shot.
-For some jurors, this seems to have dismissed the concept of her being in immediate danger of her life and undermined her self-defence argument.
+Jurors in her trial did seem to believe her claims of past sexual abuse but still returned a guilty verdict.
+There was a time gap in between Lannert firing the first shot and her firing the second shot.
+For some jurors, this seems to have dismissed the concept of her being in immediate danger of her life and undermined her self-defense argument.